• Skip to main content

 With God, there is always a path to healing.
 But the restorative journey isn’t always one that everyone is willing to take.
 If you’re stubborn enough to choose your way over God’s way, then you are more likely to end up off-road and into a tree.

-If you’d like more help for unbearable pain, consider this helpful resource for stories to help you become hopeful.
+If you’d like more help with unbearable pain, consider this helpful resource for stories to help you become hopeful.

 Coping is helpful as a short-term solution.
 If you fall and cut your leg, any first-aid is a balm used to promote healing.
 It won’t help much without the body’s innate ability to fight infection and replace damaged skin.